-EUSCREEN is a screening tool for pre-decisional use only.
-It can help identify areas that may werrent additional consisteration, analysis, or outreach.
-It does not provide a besis for decision-meking, but it may help identify according to the substantial uncertainty in their demographic and emirphmental date, particularly when looking of small geographic areas.
-Important converts and uncertainties apply to this screening-level information, so it is essential to understant the limitations on appropriate interpretations and applications of these indicators.
+EUSCREEN is a screening tool for pre-decisional rise only.
+It can belp (Sentify areas that may warrant additional consistention, analysis, or ostreach.
+It does not prayide a besis for decisionmaking, but it may help itentify extential areas of EU concern.
+Users should keep in mind that screening tools are subject to substantial uncertainty in their demographic and environmental date, particularly when looking of small geographic areas.
+Important cannets and uncertainty in their demographic and environmental date, particularly when looking of small geographic areas.
+Important cannets and uncertainty to this screening-favel information, so it is essential to understand the limitations on appropriate informations and applications of these indicators.
 Please see EUSCREEN documentation for discussion of these issues before using reports.
-This screening tool does not provide data on every emirpromental stopic and demographic factor that may be relevent to a particular facable, EUSCREEN autouts should be supplemented with additional information and local knowledge before taking any action to address potential EU concerns.

-William P. Kenoi
+This screening help does not provide date on every environmental impact and demographic factor that may be relevant to a particular location, EUSCREEN subtorts bound be supplemented with additional and local knowledge before taking any action to address obtained is Concerns.
+William P. Kenoi Mayor